oracle/pgql-lang/index.md

  WHERE p1.name = 'Mark'                           /* ..of Mark.                */
 ```

-For a detailed specification of PGQL, see [PGQL 1.1 Specification](spec/1.1/).
+See [PGQL 1.1 Specification](spec/1.1/) for a detailed specification of the language.

 Graph Pattern Matching
 ----------------------

-PGQL uses ASCII-art syntax for matching vertices, edges, and paths:
+PGQL uses [ASCII-art syntax](https://neo4j.com/developer/cypher-query-language/) for matching vertices, edges, and paths:

  * `(n:Person)` matches a __vertex__ (node) `n` with label `Person`
  * `-[e:friend_of]->` matches an __edge__ `e` with label `friend_of`